mcbullis08/CS361-microservice/README.md

 At this point the program will finally write the generated output list to a text file to be used again in the larger user program.
 It will end without any user input needed

-Please refer to the Micro-UML for a visual aid
+Please refer to the Micro-UML.jpg for a visual aid

-*Communication Contract:
+*REQUESTING DATA:
+To request data, run the MicroTides.py file while having a valid date_range.txt file in the same system folder.
+(Alternately you can alter the path to where this file might be located)

+*RECEIVING DATA:
+Once the program MicroTides.py has run to completion your data will be available for use located in the text file tide_info.txt.
+It is formatted by day, with the time, high or low tide, and the height.
+This information can then be used by the user in any way they see fit.